serverNX/plugins_commit-validator-sample-master/README.md

 # plugins_commit-validator-sample-master
+this plugin based on https://gerrit.googlesource.com/plugins/commit-validator-sample

-#this plugin force format commit template as below:
+# this plugin force format commit template as below:

 ```